aelfric/ncfl-livedocs/ld.md

 ### How It Works

-- Judges = once Pairings are posted, as soon as possible: (1) get to your room; and (2) access your ballot by hitting the “ON MY WAY” button (formerly known as “Start”) on the A-flight ballot immediately.
+- Judges = once Pairings are posted, as soon as possible: (1) get to your room; and (2) access your ballot by hitting the “{{button}}” button (formerly known as “Start”) on the A-flight ballot immediately.
   - If you end up running the B-flight first - that’s ok.
-You can click ON MY WAY on the B-flight ballot and Tabroom can unstart A-flight for you.
-You can then click ON MY WAY on the A-flight ballot once you run that flight.
+You can click {{button}} on the B-flight ballot and Tabroom can unstart A-flight for you.
+You can then click {{button}} on the A-flight ballot once you run that flight.
-  - We want judges to press the ON MY WAY (formerly known as the "Start Button") on the A-flight ballot as soon as possible so we know you are here and we do not need to find a substitute!
+  - We want judges to press the {{button}} (formerly known as the "Start Button") on the A-flight ballot as soon as possible so we know you are here and we do not need to find a substitute!
-- Judges = to be very clear: do not wait for the beginning of the A-flight debate to press the ON MY WAY (formerly known as the "Start Button") .
-Press ON MY WAY on the A-flight ballot the moment you are on your way.
+- Judges = to be very clear: do not wait for the beginning of the A-flight debate to press the {{button}} (formerly known as the "Start Button") .
+Press {{button}} on the A-flight ballot the moment you are on your way.
   Reminder: competitors will forfeit their Round if they are not in the competition room 10 mins after the Round is posted to start.
 - Judges - if you need a forfeit declared - Contact Tab!!
 You cannot declare the forfeit.
 Only the Tab Chair can declare a forfeit.